odednaor/rpc-docs/docs/spec.md

 ### Specific version

-If you need a specific version of the spec, you can add it to the path, like this.
+To request a specific version of the spec, you can add it to the path, like this.
+This way there's no doubt which spec version you're calling, but you'll need to keep up with new spec versions as we support them.

 ```bash
 curl --location 'https://limited-rpc.nethermind.io/mainnet-juno/v0_5' \